 Why siblings can have the same ancestors, but different ethnicity estimates

 Genealogical DNA tests often provide a profile that shows a person’s ethnic background.
-Interestingly, many users are surprised to learn that their genetic heritage is different from that of their siblings.
+Many users are surprised to learn that their results can be slightly different from that of their siblings.
 While this might seem strange or even impossible, it’s actually pretty common.
 It’s a consequence of the complex relationship between genetics, ancestry, and ethnicity.
 How can siblings have different ethnicities when they have the same parents?

 This article will dive into the science of how DNA is passed down from parents to children.
 But first, let’s consider a real-world scenario that illustrates how two siblings can end up with different ethnicity estimates from their DNA test results.